Ketel Marte Player Props: Diamondbacks vs. Reds

-On Friday, Ketel Marte (.429 slugging percentage in past 10 games, with zero homers) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 7:10 PM ET.
+On Saturday, Ketel Marte (.636 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Braves.
+In his most recent game, he smacked two homers in his previous appearance (going 3-for-5) against the Reds.

 Ketel Marte Game Info & Props vs. the Reds